-- Always call using your known phone number, not the number in the email.
+- Beware of changes in vendor practices, such as if a vendor suddenly asks to only be contacted via email or provides you with an obvious nonbusiness email address. - Unless you are expecting an attachment or link from someone, always reach out to them via a phone call to confirm they sent it to you. - Always call using your known phone number, not the number in the email.
 Fraudsters are now utilizing deepfake technology to replicate an individual's voice and video image to trick you into believing they are the person they are impersonating.
-A return voicemail is not verification - have a direct conversation.
+A return voicemail is not verification - have a direct conversation. - Always look for suspicious characteristics in any unsolicited email. - ✓ Is the sender's email and domain correct?
+If an email looks suspicious, hover your cursor over the sender's email.
+This can sometimes reveal the sender's true email address.

-- Always look for suspicious characteristics in any unsolicited email. - ✓ Is the sender's email and domain correct?
-If an email looks suspicious, hover your cursor over the sender's email name.
-This usually reveals the sender's email address. - ✓ Check the email extension.
+- ✓ Check the email extension.
 Does it match the type of entity you are supposedly receiving the email from?

 .com (usually commercial businesses)

 .edu (usually colleges)

 .org (usually non-profits and schools)

 .k12.ca.us (many California schools)

 .ca.us (California public entities)

-.net & .us (universal domains, along with many others)
+.net & .us (just a few of the universal domains available)